hisman/basic-banner/readme.txt

 `<?php basic_banner_show( $name ); ?>`

-To get the banner object call this function instead :
+Please note that `$name` is the banner slug.
+To get the banner object, you can use this function :

 `<?php $banner = basic_banner_get( $name ); ?>`